 Brakes that are in good working order, and a bike in a good state of repair.

 Here are a couple other important tips when cycling in winter:

 Remember to keep your nerves in check and focus on keeping your body centered and balanced even when conditions are slippery.
-It's a fine balance between watching the road more closely than usual when there is snow, slush or ice on the roads as well as the usual cars and pedestrians.
+It's a fine balance between watching the road more closely than usual when there is snow, slush or ice on the roads as well as watching out for cars and pedestrians.

 Be sure to ride to conditions and slow down in general.